 Casey Murphy has been a wilderness mentor for 15 years in various wild places around the globe.
-In the past few years he has been working in classroom settings as a Sex Ed Facilitator also.
+In the past few years he has also been working in classroom settings as a Sex Ed Facilitator.

 Originally from Ojai, CA, Casey spent a few years traveling abroad studying Buddhism, rock climbing, and generally getting lost more or less on purpose.

 Most recently he has been learning the basics of bird language in the woods of Ventura County and spearfishing in the kelp of the Pacific Ocean.